| IntroductionOverview

 volume

-You can adjust these sound card settings in two
+level You can adjust these sound card settings in two

-Other information on this page includes:
+ways: Other information on this page includes: There are some

 advanced sound card settings that